revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 - Unit tests help to fix bugs early in the development cycle and save costs.
 - It helps the developers to understand the testing code base and enables them to make changes quickly.
 - Good unit tests serve as project documentation.
-- Unit tests help with code re-use.
+- Unit tests help with code reuse.
 Migrate both your code and your tests to your new project.
 Tweak the code until the tests run again.

 </blockquote>
 </details>